maurer2/typescript-improvements-slides/slides/chapters/modeling-types.md

 ### Discriminated unions

-When union types share a common field, that field can be used to automatically differentiate members of the union type.
+When union types share a common field (usually a string), that field can be used to automatically differentiate members of the union type.
 They are called
 **Discriminated unions**.
 The shared field is called **discriminant property**.

 ::left::